Skip to content

 Admin Web App

 The admin web app is the operator-facing control plane for a ThinkWork deployment.
-Platform operators, agent authors, and audit owners live here — configuring agents, watching threads, wiring up connectors, managing tenant settings, and enforcing controls.
+Platform operators, agent authors, and audit owners live here — configuring the tenant platform agent, Spaces, threads, MCP servers, webhooks, tenant settings, and controls.
 End users live in the Mobile App.

 The admin app is a Vite + React 19 single-page application with file-based routing through TanStack Router.
 It talks to the same GraphQL + REST endpoints the mobile app does, scoped with an x-tenant-id header on every request, and it authenticates through AWS Cognito with optional Google SSO.